jalacloud/Extended-Threat-Informed-Defence/tools/attack-filter/README.md

 - Using your favourite command shell of choice, navigate to the attack-filter folder where the script(s) are stored
 - Call the "CloudAttackFilter.py" script and run the following commands to generate list of cloud control mechanisms for specific MITRE ATT&CK techniques
 - The results are ranked by their "Score Value" in terms of the coverage/effectiveness the control is against the defined ATT&CK technique
+- Use the -n argument to specify the number of results to generate e.g. "-n 10" for the top 10 techniques or controls
 - You can also generate a scored list of mitigated ATT&CK techniques based on a defined cloud controls e.g. "azure_firewall" or "aws_security_hub"...etc.
 - The script works for ALL cloud service providers (Azure, AWS, and GCP) - The mapping file is located in each vendors folder